Parsimonious Compactly Supported Covariance Models in the Gauss Hypergeometric Class: Identifiability, Reparameterizations, and Asymptotic Properties: A real data application

+We adopt an increasing-domain framework and estimate all covariance parameters by ML.
+Standard errors are computed from the inverse Fisher information matrix.
+For the Tukey-$h$ RF, ML estimation is implemented via the Lambert-$W$ function (see equation 10 in \cite{CAA}).

-The results of the ML estimation are summarized in Table \ref{tabsApli}, where we also report the values of the maximized log-likelihoods and the associated Akaike information criterion (AIC) values.
-It can be observed that, overall, the AIC criterion selects the Tukey-\( h \) model irrespective of the correlation model.
-More importantly, among the correlation models, the compactly supported \( {\cal GW}_{\kappa,\mu, \beta} \) and \( {\cal H}_{\kappa,\mu, \beta,2} \) achieve the best AIC values.
+Table~\ref{tabsApli} reports ML estimates, associated standard errors, maximized log-likelihood values, and AIC values.
+Overall, the AIC criterion favors the Tukey-$h$ specification, irrespective of the correlation model.
+Among the correlation structures, the compactly supported ${\cal GW}_{\kappa,\mu,a}$ and ${\cal H}_{\kappa,\mu,a,2}$ achieve the best AIC values.

-Figure \ref{ordinary99} provides a graphical comparison between the normalized histogram of the residuals versus the estimated density (left panel), and the empirical semivariogram of the residuals versus the estimated semivariogram (right panel), using the Gaussian model (first row) and the Tukey-$h$ model (second row) with the estimated \( {\cal H}_{\kappa,\mu, \beta,2} \) correlation model.
-It is evident that the Tukey-$h$ RF better captures both the marginal behavior and the dependence structure of the data.
+Figure~\ref{ordinary99} compares the normalized histogram of the residuals with the fitted density (left panels) and the empirical semivariogram with the fitted semivariogram (right panels), for the Gaussian (first row) and Tukey-$h$ (second row) models using the estimated ${\cal H}_{\kappa,\mu,a,2}$ correlation.
+The Tukey-$h$ RF provides a noticeably better fit to both marginal tail behavior and spatial dependence.

-We also want to assess the predictive performances of the three models.
-To do so, we apply a cross validation technique, that is, we randomly choose 85\% of the spatial locations for the parameter estimation and use the remaining 15\% for the predictions.
-We repeat this procedure 100 times, recording the square root of the mean squared error (RMSE) and the mean absolute error (MAE) prediction each time.
-Table \ref{tabsApli} reports the overall means of the 100 RMSEs and MAEs.
-Predictions for the Tukey-$h$ model has been performed using the best linear predictor using the covariance of the Tukey-$h$ RF (see equation 8 in \cite{CAA}).
-It turns out that the model with the best prediction performance is the Tukey-$h$ RF with compactly supported correlation functions \( {\cal GW}_{\kappa,\mu, \beta} \) and \( {\cal H}_{\kappa,\mu, \beta,2} \).
+We assess predictive performance via repeated cross-validation.
+For each of 100 repetitions, 85\% of locations are used for parameter estimation and the remaining 15\% for prediction.
+Table~\ref{tabsApli} reports the average RMSE and MAE.
+The best predictive performance is achieved by the Tukey-$h$ RF combined with compactly supported correlations ${\cal GW}_{\kappa,\mu,a}$ and ${\cal H}_{\kappa,\mu,a,2}$.